paulaappiah-kubi/Analytics/README.md

 **Housing Price Predictive Analytics**

-A complete, leakage-free machine learning pipeline built in Python that predicts housing prices using Linear Regression and Random Forest models, with feature importance analysis.
+A machine learning pipeline built in Python that predicts housing prices using Linear Regression and Random Forest models, with feature importance analysis.

 **Key Features:**
 - Proper train/test split performed *before* any preprocessing to avoid data leakage